AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 }
 {% endhighlight %}

-And the template for the component, where the properties of the incoming input were being displayed and edited in input fields.
+And the template for the component, where the properties of the incoming input were displayed and edited in input fields:

 {% highlight html %}
 <form (submit)="save()">